VoidHack/write-ups/Kaspersky 2017/crypto/decrypt the message/README.md

 > Could your decrypt the message? http://95.85.51.183

-All we have is a web page asking for a name and setting some strange cookie (obiously, in base64).
+All we have is a web page asking for a name and setting some strange cookie (obviously, in base64).

 ![cooikie](./images/cookie.png)